-TOWN OF VIENNA RESULTS - UNREGULATED CONTAMINANT MONITORING RULE 4 (UCMR 4)
+TOWN OF VIENNA RESULTS - UNREGULATED CONTAMINANT MONITORING RULE 4 (UCMR4)

-The 1996 Safe Drinking Water Act (SDWA) amendments require that once every five years the EPA issue a new list of no more than 30 unregulated contaminants to be monitored by public water systems (PWSs).
+The 1996 Safe Drinking Water Act (SDWA) amendments require the EPA once every five years to issue a new list of no more than 30 unregulated contaminants to be monitored by public water systems (PWSs).
 Unregulated contaminants are those that do not yet have a drinking water standard or maximum allowable concentration set by EPA.
-The monitoring of unregulated contaminants will help EPA evaluate the occurrence of these compounds and determine future regulations.
+The monitoring of unregulated contaminants will help the EPA evaluate the occurrence of these compounds and determine future regulations.
 The fourth UCMR was published in the Federal Register on December 20, 2016.